Mind the map! Accounting for existing map information when estimating online HDMaps from sensor: Related Work

-Our work is adjacent to the commonly studied change detection problems \cite{pannen2019hd, bu2023towards} that aim to detect a change in a map (e.g. crossings).
+Our work is adjacent to the commonly studied map change detection problems \cite{pannen2019hd, bu2023towards} that aim to detect a change in a map (e.g. crossings).
 While rooted in more classical statistical techniques \cite{pannen2019hd}, a few efforts have been made to adapt them to deep learning \cite{heo2020hd, bu2023towards}.
-Notably, the Argoverse 2 Trust but Verify (TbV) dataset \cite{Lambert21neurips} was recently proposed for this problem (see Appendix \ref{app:tbv}).
+Notably, the Argoverse 2 \textit{Trust but Verify} (TbV) dataset \cite{Lambert21neurips} was recently proposed for this problem (see Appendix \cref{app:tbv}).
 This however differs substantially from our approach as we do not try to correct small mistakes on an existing map after aggregating from a fleet of vehicles \cite{pannen2020how, kim2021hd}.
 Instead we aim to generate accurate online HDMaps with the help of an existing - possibly very different - map, which is made possible by the modern online HDMap estimation problem.
-Therefore, we do not only correct small mistakes in maps but propose a more expressive framework that accommodates any change (e.g. distorted lines, very noisy elements).
+Therefore, \textbf{we do not only correct small mistakes in maps but propose a more expressive framework that accommodates any change} (e.g. distorted lines, very noisy elements).

-\section{What kind of existing map could we use?}
+\section{What Kind of Existing Map Could We Use?}

 We make the central claim that accounting for existing maps would benefit online HDMaps estimation.
-We argue here there are many reasonable scenarios under which imperfect maps can appear.
-After defining the HDMap representations we work with in Sec.~\ref{sec:mapdef} and our general approach in Sec.~\ref{sec:mapmodex}, we consider three main possibilities: only road boundaries are available (Sec.~\ref{sec:minimalist}), the maps are noisy (Sec.~\ref{sec:noisy}), or they have changed substantially (Sec.~\ref{sec:outdated}).
+We argue here there are many reasonable scenarios under which imperfect existing maps can appear.
+After defining our HDMap representations in \cref{sec:mapdef} and our general approach in \cref{sec:mapmodex}, we consider three main possibilities: only road boundaries are available (\cref{sec:minimalist}), the maps are noisy (\cref{sec:noisy}), or they have changed substantially (\cref{sec:outdated}).